 Next, you probably should, maybe, possibly, potentially consider the children in all this.
 You know, the ones that have to take the test.
 Any assessment should have a clear and realistic purpose for the person who has to take it.
 Writing is a social act.
-If children are faced with a set of questions to answer with no purpose or authentic context in which to tackle the writing task – then the writing won’t even represent their normal writerly behaviour, nor will the test represent what research says is good classroom practice which insists on writers focusing on the potential audience and purpose for their writing.
+If children are faced with a set of questions to answer with no purpose or authentic context in which to tackle the writing task – then the writing won’t even represent their normal writerly behaviour, nor will the test represent what research says is good classroom practice which insists on writers focusing on the potential audience and purpose for their writing and to be able to construct their texts over time using a variety of recursive writing processes.
 How a child interprets and engages with a test task also significantly affects their response to it and therefore the quality of their writing product.
 Beyond this, you also need to consider whether a writing test favours children who are better able to maintain focus for long periods, able to write using a certain type of writing process, have a higher threshold for stress and a have greater level of social maturity.
 Additionally, children have little experience in taking writing tests – how do you suppose they will gain this experience and what will the consequences of that be?

 - Writing for a test has little function for children other than for them to be externally evaluated by a stranger who doesn’t know them or help them after the test.

 - Children must write on topics they have not selected and may not be motivated to write about – thus making their test pointless in assessing their true ability to write.

 - Children are not given enough time to engage in the recursive and time consuming processes involved in writing (processes which are fundamental to how good writers write).

 - A single writing sample, produced under timed conditions tells you little about a child’s writing ability.